syrkuit/kodi-docker/README.md

 # Troubleshooting

-If X11 fails to start with the options above, start from scratch using the `latest` Debian image (instead of `sid-slim`), and then follow these steps:
+If Kodi is "Unable to create GUI", follow these steps:

 ### Get things working with extended privileges